-- (e) Redeemable multi-strategy hedge funds include one fund (\$8M) that engages primarily in event driven investments and in the securities of issuers that are experiencing financial distress which is redeemable quarterly.
-These funds also include one fund of funds (\$1.6M) that invests in long/short term offshore hedge funds and one fund of funds (\$1.2M) that invests in long/short and absolute return hedge funds, both of which are in the process of being fully redeemed via quarterly redemptions scheduled through mid-2023. - (f) Non-redeemable multi-strategy hedge funds included one hedge fund drawdown vehicle with a lockup period of five years from its 2017 commitment date, with no unfunded commitments as of December 31, 2022 and 2021. - (g) This strategy invests in royalty interests primarily in natural gas fields in the continental U.S. and carbon credits in California.
-At the end of 2021, there were two natural gas funds that merged into one fund, which was kept as an ongoing investment. - (h) This fund invests in intermediate and long-term United States Government bonds. - (i) This investment buys closed end taxable bond funds at a discount.
+- (e) Redeemable multi-strategy hedge funds include two funds (\$10.5M) that engages primarily in event driven investments and in the securities of issuers that are experiencing financial distress which is redeemable quarterly.
+These funds also include one fund of funds that invests in long/short term offshore hedge funds and one fund of funds that invests in long/short and absolute return hedge funds that were effectively fully redeemed, less audit holdbacks, at the end of 2023.
+Another long/short fund was also in the process of redemption in 2023 which will be completed next year.
+In 2023, there were three quantitative multi-strategy hedge funds (\$2.7M) that were invested with monthly liquidity, along with a carbon fund reclassed as a hedge fund due to inflation protection asset class removal.
+There was a \$4 million and \$0 unfunded commitments for 2023 and 2022, respectively. - (f) Non-redeemable multi-strategy hedge funds includes one hedge fund drawdown vehicle with a lockup period of 5 years from its 2017 commitment date. - (g) This strategy invests in royalty interests primarily in natural gas fields in the continental United States and carbon credits in California.
+At the end of 2021, there were two natural gas funds that merged into one fund, which was kept as an ongoing investment.
+During 2023, the investment committee removed inflation protection as an asset class in its IPS policy.
+The carbon credit fund was reclassed under the hedge funds asset class and the natural gas fund was reclassed to private hard assets. - (h) This fund invests in intermediate and long-term United States Government bonds. - (i) This investment buys closed end taxable bond funds at a discount.